 Cardiac & Heart Screening in Singapore

-Heart screening has become increasingly important in Singapore, where fast-paced lifestyles, high stress levels, and convenience-driven diets can take a toll on cardiovascular health.
-Many people spend long hours at work or sitting, often overlooking the subtle signs that point to potential heart issues.
-By making heart screening a regular part of personal health care, individuals can better understand their risk factors and take timely steps to protect their long-term heart health.
+Heart disease is one of the leading causes of death in Singapore, where fast-paced lifestyles, high stress levels, and convenience-driven diets can take a toll on our cardiovascular health.
+Many people spend long hours at work or sitting, often overlooking subtle changes that may indicate an underlying heart condition.

 Who Should Consider Heart Screening?